Sophia Senoron

-Sophia Senoron (born October 8, 1999) is a Filipino actress, host, model and a beauty pageant titleholder who won the title of Miss Multinational 2017 on February 24, 2018, in New Delhi, India.
-She is the first representative of Philippines to the said pageant and became the first titleholder of Miss Multinational pageant.
-She is also the youngest representative of Philippines to any of the international beauty pageants.
+Sophia Senoron (born October 8, 1999) is a Filipino actress, host, model, and beauty pageant titleholder.
+She won Miss Multinational 2017 on February 24, 2018, in New Delhi, India, becoming the first representative from the Philippines to win the title.
+She was also the first-ever Miss Multinational titleholder and the youngest Filipino representative in an international beauty pageant.

 Pageantry and showbiz

 Miss World Philippines 2017

-Sophia participated in the national pageant, Miss World Philippines 2017 held on 3 September 2017 at the Mall of Asia Arena, Pasay, Philippines.
+Sophia participated in the national pageant, Miss World Philippines 2017 held on September 3, 2017, at the Mall of Asia Arena, Pasay, Philippines.
 At the end of the event, she was crowned as Miss Multinational Philippines 2017 becoming the first representative of Philippines to Miss Multinational pageant.

 Miss Multinational 2017

-Sophia represented Philippines at Miss Multinational 2017 held on 24 February 2018 at the Kingdom of Dreams, Gurgaon, India where she was declared as the winner becoming the first ever titleholder of Miss Multinational pageant.
+Sophia represented Philippines at Miss Multinational 2017 held on February 24, 2018, at the Kingdom of Dreams, Gurgaon, India where she was declared as the winner becoming the first ever titleholder of Miss Multinational pageant.
 During the competition, she also won the awards for Best in Interview, Miss Environment and Miss Speech.

 Post-Miss Multinational, acting and hosting career

 Senoron made her acting debut on the 2018 film Walwal.

 She later signed a contract with GMA Network, along with fellow beauty queens Michelle Dee and Laura Lehmann on July 2, 2018.

 In February 2021, Senoron started becoming a host in the 96th season of NCAA, along with sports anchor and fellow Sparkle artist Martin Javier.

-Senoron is set to appear at Voltes V: Legacy this 2023.
+In 2022, she became part of the cast of the Philippine television sitcom Pepito Manaloto as Cara.

+Senoron became part of Voltes V: Legacy in 2023, as she portray the role of Ally.